 First Lady Marilyn K. Burton

 First Lady Marilyn Burton is a native of Washington, D.C.
 She attended parochial schools in the Washington Metropolitan Area, and furthered her education at Howard University, the University of the District of Columbia, and Southeastern University.
-First Lady Burton has over 31 years of dedicated federal service, and is currently employed by the Office of Thrift Supervision.
+First Lady Burton has over 38 years of dedicated federal service, and is currently employed by the Office of the Comptroller of the Currency.

 First Lady Burton is the devoted help meet of Reverend Garfield Burton, Pastor of the Macedonia Baptist Church, located on Stanton Road in Southeast Washington, D.C.
-Together, they have enjoyed over 24 years of marriage, and have been blessed with two beautiful children – Ashley Monique and Brandon Garfield.
+Together, they have enjoyed 30 years of marriage, and have been blessed with two beautiful children – Ashley Monique and Brandon Garfield (Natalie), and one grandchild -- Arden Joy.

 Sister Burton accepted Jesus Christ as her personal Savior in February of 1984.
 She united with the Greater Mt.
 Zion Missionary Baptist Church under the esteemed pastorate of the late Dr. D. Lee Owens.
 At Zion, she attended training sessions and seminars on leadership, evangelism, stewardship, and prayer, and served in various capacities, including Vice Chairlady of the Deaconess Ministry, Evangelism Counselor and Contact, Sunday School and Vacation Bible School Teacher, Sunday School Clerk, Gospel Chorus and Women’s Day Choir member, and President of the Matron Mission.
 Sister Burton was also called upon many times to perform a variety of administrative tasks.